MicrosoftDocs/partner-center-pr.de-de/partner-center/upgrade-your-partner-network-membership.md

 5. Geben Sie Ihre Zahlungsdetails ein, und wählen Sie dann **Weiter**.

 6. Überprüfen Sie Ihre Auftragsdetails, und wählen Sie dann **Kaufen**, wenn Sie bereit sind, Action Pack zu erwerben.
-Ihre Kreditkarte wird sofort belastet.
+Your credit card will be charged immediately.

-7. Ihre Bestellung ist bestätigt.
+7. Your order is confirmed.
 Wählen Sie **Schließen**.

-Ihr Action Pack-Abonnement wird automatisch jedes Jahr an diesem Tag verlängert.
-Sie können die automatische Verlängerung jederzeit in der Liste der erworbenen Angebote deaktivieren.
-Allerdings ist es nicht möglich, die automatische Abonnementverlängerung wieder zu aktivieren, bis Sie erneut Ihr Abonnement verlängern.
+Your Action Pack subscription will renew automatically each year on this date.
+You can turn off automatic renewal at any time from your purchased offers list; however, you won't be able to turn automatic subscription renewal back on until you renew your subscription again.

-## <a name="turn-off-automatic-action-pack-subscription-renewal"></a>Deaktivieren der automatischen Verlängerung des Action Pack-Abonnements
+### <a name="turn-off-automatic-action-pack-subscription-renewal"></a>Turn off automatic Action Pack subscription renewal

 1. Wählen Sie im Menü **Dashboard** **Partnerschaft > Angebote**.
 Microsoft Action Pack ist unter **Purchased offers** aufgeführt.